-In addition to working with your clients, another big part of being a real estate agent is lead generation.
+In addition to working with your clients, another big part of being a real estate salesperson is lead generation.
 This involves networking and getting involved in the local community.
 People persons have an uncanny ability to form connections with and develop trust in other people.
 Show them that you put their best interests ahead of yours in order to develop trust.
 Even if you end up selling a house to them that is below their maximum budget, they will consider you trustworthy and refer others to you.
 Take the time and effort to show your clients you care through thoughtful little gifts.
-It’s more important to get referrals!
-Networking among your fellow real estate agents will bring unique opportunities for learning and growth as well as help when you need it.
+They’re an important key to getting referrals!
+Networking among your fellow real estate salespersons will bring unique opportunities for learning and growth as well as help when you need it.

 Be super organized and detail-oriented

-Being the one who does everything, it can be easy to lose track of meetings and mix up client information.
+Being the one who does everything can make it easy to lose track of meetings and mix up client information.
 Be on time for all meetings and use calendars and apps to keep track of where you need to be and when.
 Make sure both sides of the transaction have taken care of their business (forms, signatures, etc).
-Brief yourself on your clients before meeting up so that they can see how attentive you and that you care about them.
+Brief yourself on your clients before meeting up so that they can see how attentive you are and that you care about them.
 Focus on one or two big goals at a time.
 Write your goals down and come up with a plan for reaching your goals.
 Tell someone else about your goals.
 Make your goals measurable.

 Be open to change

 Every day working in real estate will be different.
 It’s also important to be on the up-and-up as far as changing technologies.
 Adapt with the market you are in.
 Be flexible with your schedule as clients’ needs change.

 This is your livelihood, so be a hustler and seize every opportunity you get to have a new client, to learn, and to better your business.
 Be proactive.
 Ask for what you want, whether it’s a phone number, if this is the house your client wants to buy, etc. Be direct!
 This is your job and money’s on the line, so you have to go out there and get it.